 This past weekend, the weirdest thing happened - our neighborhood was hit with a blackout.
 In my area, this hardly ever happens.
-Short of earthquakes (knock wood), we're pretty devoid of the threats the midwest or the east coast face.
+Short of earthquakes (knock wood) and fires (knock more wood!), we're pretty devoid of the sort of ongoing threats the midwest or the east coast face.

 And while it wasn't long enough to be significantly impactful (it did end up being about 36 hours), it was long enough to make us seriously reevaluate our disaster preparedness.
-Because we had a gas stove, we could still boil and fry things, but forget about using the oven.
+Because we have a gas stove, we could still boil and fry things, but forget about using the oven or any other major appliance.

 It did, however, make me rethink how much we take things for granted (ie: the uninterruptible power we've come to rely on) and further our ability to bounce back.
 After the novelty wore off and there was no ETA for repair, my mind started racing through all the "what ifs?"
 Which made me think about our clients and their ability to bounce back from a truly impactful business disaster.

-Often times, the difference between the two (un-interruption vs. minimal interruption) is based on cost and assumption of risk more than anything.
+Often times, the difference between the two (un-interruption vs. minimal interruption) is, more than anything, based on the complex decision making calculation we all make between cost and risk.
 Unfortunately, it seems smaller companies commonly ignore the need for a BC plan, which leaves them highly vulnerable in the wake of a disaster.

-While on the other hand, many larger companies who have BC plans themselves are starting to demand that their suppliers provide them with their Business Continuity Plan.
+While on the other hand, many larger companies who have BC plans themselves are starting to demand that their suppliers and strategic partners provide them with their Business Continuity Plans.
 The more critical the parts or service a company provides, the more detailed the plan must be.
-This requirement is actually a good thing, since without that push, smaller businesses tend to investigate Business Continuity only after a loss, not before.
+This requirement is actually a good thing, since without this push, smaller businesses tend to look into Business Continuity only after a loss, not before.

-Just like every aspect of a consultative approach to IT, the Business Continuity Plan is based on the business' goals and objectives.
-An accounting firm may not need to be back up and running for 24 hours (unless, of course, it's during tax season).
-But, an investment advisor may lose millions of dollars if they're down at any point during market hours.
+Just like every aspect of a consultative approach to IT, the BCP is based on the business' goals and objectives.
+An accounting firm may not need to be back up and running within hours (unless, of course, it's during tax season).
+But, an Investment Advisor may lose millions of dollars if they're down at a critical point during market hours.

-Unfortunately, we're living in a time where CEO's still think anything (and everything) can be recovered at any time without any consideration to realistic costs or realistic preparedness.
-So setting the correct expectations from the outset is key.
+Unfortunately, we're living in a time where the leaders of businesses still think "if we have a backup, we're good" and that anything (and everything) can be recovered at any time without any consideration to realistic costs or realistic preparedness.
+Please note - there's a HUGE difference between recovery and continuity.
+Setting the correct expectations from the outset is key.
 And one of the keys is the foundation of an off-site backup.
+And when I say backup, I mean of your whole server infrastructure - not just your data.
+Again, we're talking about continuity here, not just recovery.

 Another way to avoid a disaster is to keep your servers elsewhere all the time, relying on virtual desktop technologies, Infrastructure-as-a-Service, or Software-as-a-Service.
 Keep in mind though, the use of application hosting of any kind makes internet access that much more critical.
-So you need to consider the added cost of having a backup ISP available.
+So you need to consider the added ongoing cost of having a backup ISP available.
 Adding to this complexity is the twist of remote workers working from home.
-Remote and mobile employees are constantly testing your BC plan.
+One of the best things about this approach is that remote and mobile employees are constantly testing your BC plan.

 Which leads to another piece to the puzzle - it’s critical to look at the human element.
 In smaller businesses, one person may do four things.
 You need to understand those jobs and document them so that someone else can take over if necessary.